Emergent Precision

 The Transmission Decay Paradox

 Standard cultural transmission models predict information decay to noise within 500–1,000 years.
-The flood traditions retain 82% accuracy after 7,000+ years.
-The gap between predicted and observed retention is four orders of magnitude.
+The flood-tradition retention figure is withdrawn pending re-derivation of the underlying compilation.
 The observability gradient provides the mechanism: environmental feedback acts as an error-correction system, suppressing transmission noise for observable phenomena while allowing drift for unobservable ones.

 Papers & Data